Samk13/invenio-subjects-nasa/README.md

 There is always a room for improvement in this package specially the performance feel free to drop a PR for that.
 TODO:
-- illuminate the step where we wrote the clean csv to disk and make use yield for each row
 - write more tests, etc